 “I was unsure as to how I would get on with doing the workshops online but other than a small blip today when my zoom crashed (I was able to get back in very quickly) it has been great.
 I understand this is the first time Grace and Shona have delivered the workshops online and I think you have both done a brilliant job, at times I almost forgot we were online!!” – Joanne, Home Start East Fife

-Unexpected outcomes happened – participants didn’t just learn about evaluation, they also picked up new ideas about how to deliver online for their own clients and felt more confident using different tools to do this.
-We felt delivering in shorter periods online would work best for our participants to avoid Zoom-fatigue; this worked well, and also helped participants fit time for training into their diaries more easily.
+Participants didn’t just learn about evaluation, they also picked up new ideas about how to deliver online for their own clients and felt more confident using different tools to do this.
+We felt delivering in shorter periods online would work best for our participants to avoid Zoom-fatigue, this worked well, and also helped participants fit time for training into their diaries more easily.

 This ‘spot-check’ evaluation of the first two rounds of remote support has left us both reassured that we are making a difference for organisations, and inspired by helpful ideas for improving things in the future.
 Well worth the time spent!